 - When nursing in public, this position covers your postpartum tummy with baby’s body!

 - Many moms use this position successfully from baby’s birth day until weaning day, no matter how old baby is when that happens!

-- Many moms who had a cesarean birth find this position most comfortable since it doesn’t press baby’s body onto your abdomen.
+- Many new moms who had a c-section/ cesarean birth find this position most comfortable since it doesn’t press baby’s body onto your abdomen.

 - It is usually able to be used with nursing pillows, especially if you rotate the pillow to your side.

-- You can steady baby’s head with your hand as you bring him gently and quickly to your breast when he opens wide.
+- You can steady baby’s head and baby’s neck with your hand as you bring him gently and quickly to your breast when baby’s mouth opens wide.

 - Depending on baby’s size and mom’s breast size, football position can be tricky in public.
 It’s generally easier to achieve a good latch when you have pillows behind you, which isn’t always possible at a restaurant or the mall!

 - Usually most compatible with smaller and younger babies.